By FTLapps

 EveryDay Do It All

-EveryDay Do It All is an established lifestyle app that is completely free.
-With a 5.0/5 rating from 5 reviews, it shows polarized user reception.
+EveryDay Do It All is a market-leading lifestyle app that is completely free.
+With a 5.0/5 rating from 5 reviews, it delivers strong user satisfaction.
+Users particularly value consistent habit tracking for hydration and daily movement goals keeps users motivated.

 What is EveryDay Do It All?

-EveryDay Do It All is a lifestyle habit-tracking app for iOS that provides a pre-configured library of 24 daily tasks and HealthKit data synchronization.
+EveryDay Do It All is a lifestyle habit-tracking utility for iOS that syncs physical metrics and daily routines with Apple Health.

 Current Momentum